 The Audit Committee of the Group reviews the annual internal audit plan and any internal control issues identified by the internal auditors, the external auditors, regulatory authorities and Management, and evaluate the adequacy and effectiveness of the risk management and internal control systems.
-The Audit Committee also reviews the internal audit functions and quality of internal audits.
-The Audit Committee holds discussions on the actions taken on internal control issues identified in the reports prepared by the internal auditor and such discussions are minuted in the Audit Committee meetings.
+The Audit Committee also reviews the internal audit functions.
+The Audit Committee holds discussions on the actions taken on internal control issues identified in the reports prepared by the internal auditors and such discussions are minute in the Audit Committee meetings.
 The minutes of the Audit Committee meetings are then tabled to the Board.